Idyllwild Spring Poetry Retreat: Reading, Writing, and Revising

 Sunday evening to Wednesday noon.

-Skill Level: Suitable for those reasonably familiar with a range of contemporary poets and who have had at least one serious writing workshop, one that involves conscientious feedback on student work.
+Skill level: Suitable for those reasonably familiar with a range of contemporary poets and who have had at least one serious writing workshop, one that involves conscientious feedback on student work.

-Enrollment limited to 12 poets.
+Enrollment limited to 12 participants